Apply to NWTC as an International Student

-There can be tremendous value in obtaining and submitting an international transcript evaluation upon acceptance to NWTC.
+There can be huge value in getting and submitting an international transcript evaluation once you get accepted to NWTC.

-- Students frequently earn credit for equivalent college or university courses they have completed outside the United States.
+- Students often earn credit for equivalent college or university courses they have completed outside the United States.

 - This can save you time and money as you complete your credential!